Skip to main content

 componentShadow: '2px 5px #e6e6e6',

-borderStyle: 'SQUARE', // or use DEFAULT
+borderStyle: 'SQUARE', // or undefined for default

 backgroundStyle: 'OFF', // or BLUR (uppercase only)